|Full text name||Schmeisser Sturmgewehr MP-43 MP-44 Stg-44|

-Germany began to develop intermediate cartridges during the mid-1930s.
-There were some developments in 7 mm and 7.75 mm calibre, but Heereswaffenamt (HWaA, ordepartment of armaments), decided to retain the existing rifle calibreof 7.92 mm, to save money on new machinery that would otherwise be required to produce bullets and barrels of a non-standard calibre.
-The new 7.92 mm “short infantry cartridge” (Infanterie patrone Kurz),developed by the Polte Werke in 1938, was officially designated the 7.92 mm PP Kurz.
-It had metric dimensions of 7.92 x 33, considerably shorter and less powerful than the standard 7.92 x 57 rifle / MG cartridge, and propelled a 8.1 g (125 grain) bullet to roughly 680 meters per second.
+Germany began to develop intermediate cartridges during the mid-1930’s.
+There were some developments in 7 mm and 7.75 mm calibre, but Heereswaffenamt (HWaA, or department of armaments), decided to retain the existing rifle calibre of 7.92 mm, to save money on new machinery that would otherwise be required to produce bullets and barrels of a non-standard type.
+The new 7.92 mm “short cartridge model 1943” (Kurzpatrone 43), developed by the Polte Werke Company in 1938, was officially designated the 7.92 mm PP Kurz.
+It had metric dimensions of 7.92 x 33, considerably shorter and less powerful than the standard 7.92 x 57 rifle / MG cartridge, and propelled an 8.1 g (125 grain) bullet to roughly 680 meters per second.

-In April 1944 the designation of all MP-43s was changed to MP-44, with no actual changes made to the design.
-At this time there were plenty of glowing reports from the German troops fighting with MP-43 and MP-44 at the Eastern front.
-Seeing these reports, Hitler finally approved the mass production and issue of the new “wunderwaffe”, and in December 1944 officially christened it the Sturmgewehr, or Assault Rifle, 1944 (StG-44) This was a pure act of propaganda, but thename stuck not only to that gun, but also to the whole new class of automatic weapons designed to fire intermediate cartridges.
+In April 1944 the designation of all MP-43’s was changed to MP-44, with no actual changes made to the design.
+At this time there were plenty of glowing reports from the German troops fighting with MP-43 and MP-44’s at the Eastern front.
+Seeing these reports, Hitler finally approved the mass production and issue of the new “Wunderwaffe”, and in December 1944 officially christened it the Sturmgewehr, (or Assault Rifle), 1944 (StG-44) This was a pure act of propaganda, but the name stuck not only to that gun, but also to the whole new class of automatic weapons designed to fire intermediate cartridges.

-Thetotal number of MP-43, MP-44 and StG-44 produced was about 450,000,and these guns proved very effective, but not without some flaws.
-Afterthe end of the war the direct development of the Stg-44 was stopped,but the East German police used some remaining guns.
-Another major post-war user of Stg.44 was Yugoslavia; their paratroopers used it under the designation “Automat, padobranski, 7.9 mm M44, nemacki” untilthe early 1980s, when the Kalashnikov-type M64 and M70 rifles finally replaced it.
-Yugoslavia also produced 7.92 x 33 Kurz ammunition untilthe late 1970s.
+In total, 450,000 MP-43, MP-44 and StG-44’s were produced and these guns proved very effective, although not without some flaws.
+For instance, some criticism from US sources commenting on the tests of captured weapons claimed that the Stg-44 was unwieldy and could be too easily damaged.
+After the end of the war the direct development of the Stg-44 was stopped, but the East German police took some of the remaining guns.
+Another major post-war user of the gun was Yugoslavia; their paratroopers used it under the designation “Automat, Padobranski, 7.9 mm M44, Nemacki” until the early 1980’s, when the Kalashnikov-type M64 and M70 rifles finally replaced it.
+Yugoslavia also produced 7.92 x 33 Kurz ammunition until the late 1970’s.

-A special note must be made about relations between the Sturmgewehr Stg.44 and Kalashnikov AK-47 rifles, and their respective designers, Hugo Schmeisser and Mikhail Kalashnikov. many western sources claim that Schmaisser, while held captive in Russia after the WW2, had participated in development of AK. less-informed sources claim that AK is an off-shot of the Stg-44.
+A special note must be made about relations between the Sturmgewehr Stg.44 and Kalashnikov AK-47 rifles, and their respective designers, Hugo Schmeisser and Mikhail Kalashnikov. many Western sources claim that Schmeisser, while held captive in Russia after WW2, had participated in development of the A.K.
+Less informed sources claim that the AK-47 is an off-shoot of the Stg-44.
 Both claims are not true.
-The latter is easiest to debunk, because of numerous technical differencies in two weapons.
-Almsost every major part and sub-assembly is different between two designs.
-The former looks credible on the first glance, because Schmeisser, among several other German small arms designers, indeed was held in Izhevsk between 1947 and 1951, where they worked on a number f ‘paper only’ projects, mostly continuing their war-time developments.
-However, most design work on AK-46 and AK-47 was carried by Kalashnikov some thousand kilometers from Izhevsk, in the small city of Kovrov.
+The latter is easiest to debunk, because of the innumerous technical differences between the two weapons.
+Almsost every major part and sub-assembly is entirely different between the two designs.
+The former claim appears credible at first glance, because Schmeisser, along with several other German small arms designers, indeed were held in Izhevsk between 1947 and 1951, where they worked on a number of ‘paper only’ projects, mostly continuing their war-time developments.
+However, most design work on AK-46 and AK-47 was carried out by Kalashnikov some thousands of kilometers from Izhevsk, in the small city of Kovrov.
 Kalashnikov brought his more or less finalized AK-47 design to Izhevsk for mass production in early 1948.
-Furthermore, at the time everything related to development of AK-47 was classified as “Secret”, and german engineers were expressly prohibited from work with any classified materials.
+Furthermore, at the time everything related to development of the AK-47 was classified as “Secret”, and German engineers were expressly prohibited from work with any classified materials.

-To sum it up, while Sturmgewehr indeed did serve as an inspiration for development of the AK-47 (and many of its early competitiors), the latter was a separate, independednt and indigenous design.
+To sum it up, while Sturmgewehr indeed did serve as an inspiration for development of the AK-47 (and many of its early competitiors), the latter was a separate, independent and indigenous design.